| | | |

 Why is it called Chicken Bryan?

-Founder Johnny Carrabba dedicated this dish to his grandfather and named it after Bryan, Texas – where the family first moved to from Sicily over one hundred years ago.
+Founder Johnny Carrabba dedicated this dish to his grandfather and named it after the town of Bryan, Texas – where the family first moved to from Sicily over one hundred years ago.

 Recipe Note and Tips